Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

   building the image for the first time.
 Subsequent builds are much faster.

-* Users will no longer be able to pip install directly from the official PYNQ Github repository.
+* Users will no longer be able to pip install directly from the official PYNQ GitHub repository.

 To get those files manually, users can simply run the `build.sh` located at the root of the PYNQ repository (make sure you have the correct version of Xilinx tools beforehand).

-Once you have all the files, including the files mentioned above, you can package the entire Github repository into a source distribution package.
+Once you have all the files, including the files mentioned above, you can package the entire GitHub repository into a source distribution package.
 To do that, run

 .. code-block :: console